-An artist is eligible for the Rock & Roll Hall Of Fame 25 years after the release of their first recording, which means that any band who put out their debut album during or before 1998 is ready.
-So on the heels of this week's announcement that Iron Maiden, Rage Against The Machine, and Soundgarden have been nominated, it's time get out your wallet chains and JNCO jeans!
+An artist is eligible for the Rock & Roll Hall Of Fame 25 years after the release of their first recording, which means that any band who put out their debut album during or before 1999 is ready.
+So on the heels of this week's disappointing announcement that Ozzy Osbourne is the only metal artist to have been nominated, it's time get out your wallet chains and JNCO jeans!
 We're headed well into nü-metal territory with these seven bands that really ought to get the recognition they deserve.

 So why these seven bands?
 Well, for two main reasons – first and foremost is that they've stood the test of time and become influential on a whole new generation of artists.
 Second is that they were successful in their heyday, and still are now (in varying capacities).
 They're artists that people who aren't into the genre know and whose names have become synonymous with a certain period of time.
 This isn't to say that they're the only seven bands of this generation that deserve it, but they're certainly some of the big ones.